ms-vincent/azure-docs/articles/azure-netapp-files/network-attached-storage-protocols.md

 SMB is primarily used with Windows clients for NAS functionality.
 However, it can also be used on Linux-based operating systems such as AppleOS, RedHat, etc. This deployment is accomplished using an application called Samba.
 Azure NetApp Files has official support for SMB using Windows and macOS.
 SMB/Samba on Linux operating systems can work with Azure NetApp Files, but there's no official support.

-Azure NetApp Files supports only SMB 2.1 and SMB 3.1 versions.
+Azure NetApp Files supports only SMB 2.1, 3.0 and 3.1.1 versions.

 SMB has the following characteristics: